mkz212/homebridge-virtual-device/README.md

 - `platform` (string): Tells Homebridge which platform this config belongs to.
 Leave as is.
 - `name` (string): Name of device, as it will display in HomeKit.
 - `type` (string): Device type, like switch, dimmer, etc.
-- `timer` (integer): Timer in milliseconds.
+- `timer` (integer): Leave empty or put 0 to disable timer.
+Set integer to miliseconds or add one of: -s -m -h -d.
+'120-s' will set to 120 seconds, '30-m' will set to 30 minutes, '2-h' will set to 2 hours, '1-d' will set to one day, integer value will set to miliseconds ('10000' will set to 10000 miliseconds).
 The timer is activated every time the device is turned on.
 Re-sending the command to turn on when the timer is on will extend the time (reset timer).
-Leave empty or put 0 to disable timer.
 - `sensor` (string): Add sensor to this device.
 Sensor will triger for 3 sec. when main device will set to on or off (you can choose).
 Useful for notifications